 However, the longer I owned the car, the less I liked it.
 The main reason was the AWFUL CVT transmission.
 I like crisp shifts, not droning and whining.
 We lived in an area with some hills and sometimes when I went downhill the transmission went nuts and the engine would rev to over 4,500 RPM.
 Every time that happened I thought the car would explode.
 How annoying that transmission would prove to be was hard to ascertain in a 15-minute test drive.

 The all-wheel drive proved to be unnecessary as I basically retired about a year after my acquisition of the car.
 The AWD system was very useful just one day in the three years I had the car, a day when we received an un-forecast 6 inches of snow.

 I had actually leased the car, but with just one payment.
 Hence the quotation marks around the word *bought.* I didn’t have to make any payments for the life of the lease and, therefore, didn’t have to pay interest on the lease payments.
 That probably saved me almost $1,000 during the time I owned the car.

-I grew to dislike the car so much that I actually turned it in three months early.
-I had a 39-month lease, but turned the car in almost exactly three years after I acquired it.
+I grew to dislike the car so much that I actually turned it in four months early.
+I had a 39-month lease, but turned the car in slightly less than three years after I acquired it.
 The point of this story is (yeah, get to your point) that I learned very relevant characteristics about the G37x and could only have learned them by actually “buying” the car.
 Those characteristics will never disappear and, therefore, are very relevant in an assessment of that car.